kadirahq/flow-router/README.md

 FlowRouter.go('/blog/my-post?comments=on&color=dark')
 ~~~

-After you visit the route this will be printed on the console:
+After you've visit the route, this will be printed on the console:

 ~~~
 Params: {postId: "my-post"}
 Query Params: {comments: "on", color: "dark"}
 ~~~

-Non of the part of the router, which are "action", "subscriptions" and "middlewares" only invoke once.
+For a single interaction, router only runs once.
+That means, after you've visit a route, first it will call `middlewares`, then `subscriptions` and finally `action`.
+After that happens, there is no way any of those methods to be called again for that route visit.

-You can add router inside anywhere in the `client` directory.
-But we recommend to add it on `lib` redirectory.
-Then fast-render can detect subscriptions and send them for you.
-(We'll talk about that later).
+You can define routes anywhere in the `client` directory.
+But, we recommend to add it on `lib` redirectory.
+Then `fast-render` can detect subscriptions and send them for you.
+(We'll talk about this is a moment).

 ## Subscription Management

 Inside the route, Flow Router only register subscriptions.
-It does not wait for subscription getting completed.
+It does not wait for subscriptions getting completed.
 This is how to register a subscription.

 ~~~js
 FlowRouter.route('/blog/:postId', {